-Post-approval training is held at various locations during term time and within school hours to suit most carers.
+Post-approval training is held at various locations or via social communication platforms during term time and within school hours to suit most carers.
 Where carers are unable to attend due to other commitments, some evening or weekend training may be arranged to meet these needs.
-One-to-one specific training can also be arranged in some circumstances, where appropriate.
+Oneto-one specific training can also be arranged in some circumstances, where appropriate.
 There is an expectation that all carers will attend training on a regular basis.
 Failure to attend without good reason may lead to approval status eventually being withdrawn.